ProductsWay/fb-seeder-tool/README.md

 ## TODO

 - [ ] Add usage on readme how to create FB app and get access token
-- [ ] Persist token on local storage
 - [ ] Preview the content on editor
 - [ ] Share to page
 - [ ] Share to groups